pywr/pywr/docs/manual/parameters/array_based.md

 where different rules apply depending on the reservoir's water level.
 Instead of using multiple `ControlCurveParameter`s using the same curves but returning different values, you can couple the `ControlCurveIndexParameter` with multiple `IndexedArrayParameter`s.
 This makes the model more efficient and easy to read.
+Have a look at the [control curve page](control_curves.md#control-curve-index) for more details.

 ## Array indexed
 The [pywr.parameters.ArrayIndexedParameter][] returns a value from a given array based on the index of the